deco3500-2017/Genius/README.md

 that apply to, will inform your concept & approach.

 ### Idea
-Many young people use their different kind of music APPs to share their favorite music or some art form, for example, iTunes, music box, Spotify so on.
+Many young people use their different kind of music APPs to share their favorite music or some art form, for example, iTunes, music box, Spotify and so on.
 They enjoy and share a wide variety of music, share their own lives.
 Young people learn and master new technology quickly and easily, they are keen to understand new things.

 However, technology is accelerating at an extreme pace, and the seniors can't keep up.
-So found the way to make aging people enjoy the technology as the first question for our group.
+So finding the way to make aging people enjoy the technology is the first question for our group.

 At the same time, we also consider the aging people have more life experience means more knowledge, practice, and experience to draw on.
-So base on this idea, we decided to design a simple, easy to use APP for aging to use and share traditional music and operas with their own stories, photos, different topics, and emotions.
-Older people can enjoy the convenience of science and technology, at the same time, this APP would seeking hints of music or art forms that could disappear as change continues.
+So based on this idea, we decided to design a simple, easy to use app for aging to use and share traditional music and operas with their own stories, photos, different topics, and emotions.
+Older people can also enjoy the convenience of science and technology, at the same time, this app would seeking hints of music or art forms that could disappear as change continues.
-### Project aims&Audience
+### Project aims & Audience
 Our target audience is age from 60 to 100 years old people who have a rich life experience, happy to share music and their stories and experiences with young people and their peers.
 The target audience also could be keen on the inheritance and continuation of music.

 The goal of this project is to develop a music, life, and memories sharing software for the elderly.
 This APP uses voice control function and simple use of the interface to facilitate the utilization of the elderly so that the aging people could feel the fun and convenience of the technology.